“Your handicap may lie, but your hips don’t.” -Shakira

 Similar to some of the shoulder activities we showed you recently, this too also involves a softball or a lacrosse ball (start with the softball).
 Place it right where your pocket opening would be on a pair of shorts, not a pair of jeans with the top entry pocket, but your standard pocket opening.
 You will lay on the ground and go slightly side lying so that you can get a good amount of weight into the ball and begin to work around the area of the pocket, up to the crest of your hip bone and down about 1/3 of the way towards your knee on the outside of the leg.
 If you drive your knee into the ground this will help fire the TFL and allow you to find any more tender spots or trigger points that may be causing issues with your mobility

-As always we hope this article was helpful and feel free to shoot us an email at email@example.com if you have any questions!
+As always we hope this article was helpful and feel free to shoot us an email at firstname.lastname@example.org if you have any questions!
+And be sure to visit our Physical Therapy page to learn more about our PT services and how we do things differently here at Par4Success!

 Western Carolina University